viniciusmuller/Monocle/README.md

 - Refactor websocket service
 - Add art files to the project's repository
 - Add github action to create release on tags
+- Add button to delete items
+- Add button to clear player inventory
+- Add button to add item to player